crustio/crust-files/pages/docs/CrustFiles_FAQ.md

 All of your files are stored on IPFS via Crust's decentralized storage network.

-IPFS is an open source protocol for distributed file system.
+IPFS is an open source protocol for a distributed file system.

 Crust Network is an open source protocol and a blockchain that works as an IPFS incentive layer and enables a decentralized storage market.